 In 1850 the U. S. Congress considered the controversial Fugitive Slave Law, which empowered the federal government to capture escaped slaves even in free states and obliged free-state residents to cooperate with apprehension efforts.
 (The measure passed on September 18, as part of the Compromise of 1850.)
 Outraged Northern abolitionists held numerous protest conventions in anticipation of the law.
 The August 21-22 convention in Cazenovia is remarkable because of its high turnout relative to the size of the community, and because a Daguerrotype of convention leaders became a defining image of the Northern abolition movement.

 Antislavery activism in west-central New York State would later climax in the Jerry Rescue of October 1, 1851.
 On that date, a mob of abolition activists led by abolitionist leader and philanthropist Gerrit Smith and Underground Railroad leader Jermain Loguen raided a Syracuse police station and freed William “Jerry” Henry, an escaped slave who ultimately fled to Canada.
 That event would be recalled as a crowning triumph of Northern abolition activism.
-The event is now recalled by a monument in downtown Syracuse.
+The event is now celebrated by a monument in downtown Syracuse.